JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/fudge-sunday/fudge-sunday-all-along-the-watchtower.md

  **Two riders were approaching**

-Stepping back a bit, what if we had the possibility of more data centers in more locations.
+Stepping back a bit, what if we had the possibility of more datacenters in more locations.
 Imagine rich data services accessible via Internet for machine to machine communications as well as human to human voice over IP or even IP video conferencing.

 Anywhere the satellites could see permit thinking about full ubiquity of access connectivity to IP networking.
-Now, let’s go back to that data center example.
+Now, let’s go back to that datacenter example.

 So, in the past you might have been in the middle of a field in the middle of no place in particular.
 Now, you are now in a very particular place and with very particular capabilities if you can see the sky and the sky can see you.